Tagged With: Hibiscus

 We used white vinegar for our mordant, but you can use cream of tartar, as well.
 Distilled water works better than tap for dyeing, too.
 We were less than scientific in our measurements, but a good ratio is two tablespoons of mordant per four cups of water, and about a half cup of dyestuff.
 Bring mordant and water to a boil with your spice or tea to dye, turn off the heat, and allow the eggs to soak for at least half an hour, but in the fridge as long as overnight for the best results.

-Black tea- for those mornings when it’s hot by 9am, (okay, rare in Seattle, but it happens!) or those afternoons when your refresher needs a pick-me-up.
-My favorite, hands down, is our Red Peach.
-When it’s chilled it gives the barest hint at the smokiness evident in a hot cup, and progresses quickly to a fruity smoothness that the spice team can’t get enough of.
+For those mornings when it’s hot by 9:00, or those afternoons when your refresher needs a pick-me-up, my hands down favorite is our High Mountain Keemun.
+When it’s chilled, it gives the barest hint at the smokiness evident in a hot cup, and progresses quickly to a fruity smoothness that the spice team can’t get enough of.
 We like it best barely sweetened with agave syrup, and perhaps with a few fresh raspberries or a wedge of perfect Northwest peach thrown in for garnish.
 Try blending it with lemonade in equal parts for a decadent Arnold Palmer.

 Our Moroccan Mint combines earthy Gunpowder green tea with refreshing mint, and it’s a natural to serve chilled.
 Sweeten with raw or brown sugar for best results- the subtle molasses flavors in these sweeteners bring out the most nuance in the tea.
 I’ll occasionally muddle a sprig of fresh mint in my glass for a fresh little bite.

 Cold Hibiscus tea is a common offering in Mexican and South American homes and from street vendors, but it has yet to attain its’ well-deserved popularity stateside!
-Tart, floral, and perhaps a little earthy, hibiscus tastes like lemon met pomegranate met red berries in the best way.
-Sweetened to taste and doctored with a few drops of Scrappy’s Lime Bitters and this one’s over the top.
+Tart, floral, and perhaps a little earthy, hibiscus tastes like lemon meets pomegranate meets red berries in the best way.
+Sweetened to taste and doctored with a few drops of Scrappy’s Lime Bitters, this one’s over the top.
 Freeze it into popsicles, simmer it with sugar to make a syrup to pour over shaved ice, or just sip it from a frosty mason jar.